atibp1722/js-web/README.md

 # music-player
 doubly linked list implementation to simulate a playlist that wraps around to begin based on nodes in list

+# otp-app
+generate, validate and verify one time password(otp) with customizable length and expiry time

 # photo-editor
 photo editor allowing user to rotate, flip images along with adjust brightness, contrast, saturation etc.